 The Governing Board should also review an anonymised sample of low-level concerns at regular intervals, in order to ensure that these concerns have been responded to promptly and appropriately.

 6 RATIFICATION

-This policy has been approved by the Staffing, Management & Finance Committee and the Full Governing Body in September 2023.
-The Policy will be reviewed in September 2024.
+This policy has been approved by the Staffing, Management & Finance Committee and ratified by the Full Governing Body in December 2024.
+The Policy will be reviewed for December 2025.